ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/data/labelled-skyspark-data/README.md

 # Labelled SkySpark Data

-This folder contains the datasets from the `unlabelled-skspark-data` folder but has data manually labelled as anomalous.
+This folder contains the datasets from the `unlabelled-skyspark-data` folder but has data manually labelled as anomalous.
 The folder contains:

 - `dataset_summaries.xlsx` includes a table noting various permutations on sensor labelling
 - updated csv files with the `Anomaly` column updated.
 Manual labelling done using the Shiny app in `/code/labeller-app/`